mbod/comm3130_F24/syllabus.md

 -   Thur 10/17/24 - **Lab session 7**
     -   *Topics*:
-    -   ****Working on Final Projects****
+        -   **Working on Final Projects**
             -   Deciding groups
             -   Brainstorming possible ides
             -   Come up with 2 or 3 possible topics
             -   What would be RQs for each and the required data and types of analysis?
-        -   Setting research question
-        -   Thinking about corpora and collecting some pilot data

         -   calculating collocates
         -   from KWIC object (individual keyword)
         -   from collocates (e.g 2nd order collocates or collocates of collocates)
         -   from all tokens
         -   building a collocate network
         -   displaying collocates as a network